mpasovic/majapasovic.org/_posts/2012-05-19-twilight-zone.md

 I can't help but think the following: Aren't we all helpless before our own deficiencies and inadequacies?
-How have we come to the classification of able bodies versus disabled bodies—is that something that is determined by our state and its leader(s), or is it a concept that has been contained in our minds ever since?
+How have we come to the classification of able bodies versus disabled bodies—is that something that is determined by the socitey and its values, or is it a concept that has been contained in our minds ever since?

 What I really love about “Eye of the Beholder” is that it places its